Watchung Mountains: History

+The Watchung Mountains formed millions of years ago when the continent of Africa collided with North America.
 The original inhabitants of the Watchungs, the Lenape, referred to the mountains as the Wach Unks, or ‘high hills’.
 Evidence of the Lenape presence in the Watchungs can be seen in numerous camps sites that have been uncovered, mainly along the rivers coursing through mountains and in the small caves abundant in the volcanic rock.
 It is thought that the Lenape favored the Watchungs for their profusion of natural resources, including abundant freshwater rivers and streams, a variety of forests, and plentiful fish and game.
 They took advantage of the rich soils and maintained many farm areas where they raised a variety of seasonal crops.
 The Lenape Trail goes along the edge of the cliffs of the Watchung Mountains and the Lenape used the overlooks there as smoke signal locations.

 With the arrival of Europeans, the same resources that sustained the indigenous peoples served settlers.
 Trade in furs to European markets, a bounty of game and fish, and native garden produce for the traders was important during the Dutch colonial period when few settlements occurred.
 Perhaps most importantly with the settlements established during the English colonial period, the rivers and streams of the Watchungs also supported grain, grist, and saw mills.
 Later, the energy of these rivers would be harnessed for industry, most notably at the Great Falls of the Passaic River, where mechanical and hydroelectric systems exploited the energy of water falling over the face of First Watchung Mountain.

 Outside of providing gradation to rivers and streams, the height of the Watchungs has proven useful for other reasons.
 In the French and Indian War, the military reused the Lenape signal points, as did Washington later.